Jannik Sinner: 2025: Australian & Wimbledon singles titles, suspension

 Five weeks later, Sinner rebounded to win the Wimbledon Championships, defeating Alcaraz in four sets in the final.
 With the victory, he became the first Italian to win the Wimbledon singles championship.

-After deciding to skip, like several other top players, the tournaments in Washington and Toronto due to the excessively congested calendar, Sinner reached the final of the Cincinnati Masters 1000, where he faced again Carlos Alcaraz, but retired before the end of the first set due to illness problems, having contracted a virus in the previous days.
+This was the second time Sinner faced Alcaraz on grass, the first being at the 2022 Wimbledon quarterfinals, winning both matches.
+After deciding to skip, like several other top players, the tournaments in Washington and Toronto due to the excessively congested calendar, Sinner reached the final of the Cincinnati Open, where he faced again Carlos Alcaraz, but retired before the end of the first set due to illness problems, having contracted a virus in the previous days.